someshprajapati/multi-container-application-dev/README.md

-# Build the App using multi containers with the help of below tech stack:
+# Build the React App using multi containers with the help of below tech stack:
 1. Postgres
 2. Redis
 3. Nginx